swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 Key Points

-* Write _scripts_ that store related MATLAB commands, and make their results more reproducible.
+* Write MATLAB scripts to reuse code and make your results reproducible.

 * Save images generated by MATLAB using the `print` function.

-* Use `for variable = collection` to process the elements of a collection (a MATLAB array), one at a time.
+* Use a for loop: `for variable = collection`, to process the elements of a collection (a MATLAB array), one at a time.

 * Use the `length` command to determine the length of a MATLAB array.